ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 - **UDS (Unix Domain Sockets):**

-  Recommended for local connections on Unix systems.
-A file-based socket is created for communication between the client and server.
+Default transport mode for local connections on Linux systems.
+The gRPC connection occurs through a file-based socket used for communication between the client and server.
+The local Unix domain socket file is created in the ``$HOME/.conn`` directory.
+You can change this directory by setting the ``uds_dir`` parameter to a valid path.
+This mode does not allow remote connections.

+The access permissions to the socket file determine which users can connect to the server. between the client and server.
 The socket file is created in the ``$HOME/.conn`` directory by default but can be customized using the ``uds_dir`` parameter.